Skip to main content

 PO-301 International Law

 An examination of international law through the lens of international relations.
-This course will focus on international humanitarian law (the law of war), international human rights law, and territorial law (border disputes).
-We will examine contemporary and historical cases, such as genocide in Myanmar, the wars in Iraq and Afghanistan, the expansion of human rights to women and Indigenous peoples, and China's claims to the South China Sea.
-Students will also learn about the courts and legal instruments involved in enforcing each area of international law.
+This course focuses on international humanitarian law (the law of war), international human rights law, and territorial law (border disputes).
+Students examine contemporary and historical cases, such as genocide in Myanmar, the wars in Iraq and Afghanistan, the expansion of human rights to women and Indigenous peoples, and China’s claims to the South China Sea.
+Students also learn about the courts and legal instruments involved in enforcing each area of international law.

 3 credits